micorix/micorix/README.md

 WarsawLO is the simplest and the fastest search engine for Warsaw high schools.

-We're currently build the app as open-source project under the auspices of [ePaństwo Foundation](https://epf.org.pl).
+We build the app as open-source project under the auspices of [ePaństwo Foundation](https://epf.org.pl).

 [![WarsawLO-2.0 Card](https://github-readme-stats.vercel.app/api/pin/?username=warsawlo&repo=warsawlo-2.0)](https://github.com/warsawlo/warsawlo-2.0)